 The alias option in the Bitwarden Generator in the desktop application

-The Bitwarden Generator, available in free and paid Bitwarden plans alike, enables quick and easy creation of unique email aliases for SimpleLogin, AnonAddy, Firefox Relay, Fastmail, and DuckDuckGo.
+The Bitwarden Generator, available in free and paid Bitwarden plans alike, enables quick and easy creation of unique email aliases for SimpleLogin, AnonAddy, Firefox Relay, Fastmail, DuckDuckGo, and Forward Email.
 Utilizing the API key from the account, an alias is instantly registered with the chosen service.
 Learn how to get started on the Bitwarden Help page.

 “Both [AnonAddy and Bitwarden] share a commitment to the increased transparency that comes with open source technologies and we’re excited to bring users yet another way to protect themselves online.” - Will Browning, AnonAddy Founder and CEO